boeboe/tor-scratch/README.md

 $ curl --socks5 localhost:9050 --socks5-hostname localhost:9050 https://check.torproject.org/api/ip
 ```

+> **NOTE:** If you use do not use host network, you need to force tor to listen on `0.0.0.0` instead of the default `127.0.0.1`

-In order to pass a `torrc` configuration file and modify the proxy port:
+In order to pass a `torrc` configuration file and modify the exposed proxy port:

 ```console
 $ cat torrc